Cinex10/codinsight_api/README.md

 A powerful backend service that powers the Codinsight VS Code extension, helping developers understand code through AI-powered explanations.

+The extension is available to use from [this link.](https://marketplace.visualstudio.com/items?itemName=Cinex10.codinsight)

 ## Overview 🎯

 Codinsight is a VS Code extension that provides intelligent code explanations.
 It leverages Large Language Models to analyze and explain code snippets, making code comprehension faster and easier.